reven/Unistep2/README.md

 - Precise timing avoids noise, heat, stutter, stalling, etc.

 ## Installation
-Install manually into your Arduino library folder or download as a zip and import with the library manager.
+Download the zip in *Releases* and use the library manager to add it to your libraries.
+Alternatively you can install manually into your Arduino library folder.

 ## Use
 Just call `#include <Unistep2.h>` at the begining of your sketch and construct the stepper objects with the following call in your setup() function: